 I find that I have a weekly quota of kale that I must get into my diet.
 When I’m not incorporating it into a meal, rest assured I will find a way to get it on the side.
 Last night, I threw together this little sauce that nicely offset the bitterness of the charred kale.

 The only caveat is that crispy kale doesn’t exactly hold up like a potato chip.
 I found that the way to eat this is to dip it very carefully and then kind of shove the whole thing in your mouth with the palm of your hand before it has the chance to crumble all over you.
 Jack assured me that this was very attractive to watch.

-1 teaspoon agave syrup (or honey or another sugar of your choice)
+- 1 teaspoon agave syrup, honey, or sweetener of your choice

-Wash and completely dry kale.
-Cut off stems and chop into chip-sized pieces.
+- Wash and completely dry the kale.
+Cut off stems and chop the leaves into chip-sized pieces.
 You’ll want to err on the larger size because they break easily after they’re crisped.

-Spread kale leaves onto 2 baking sheets, drizzle with a little olive oil, salt and pepper.
-Don’t go too nuts on the salt because the dipping sauce is salty.
-Bake for 10-15 minutes or until crispy. (time will vary depending on your oven and they burn quickly so be sure to check on them often).
+- Spread kale leaves onto 2 baking sheets, drizzle with the olive oil, and season with salt and pepper.
+Salt with moderation, as the miso sauce is salty.
+Bake for 10-15 minutes or until crispy, checking often.

 - Make the miso dipping sauce: Mix together the mayo, miso, sweetener, garlic, sesame oil, lemon juice, and ginger, if using.
 Taste and adjust to your liking.